 Second, with key strengths in areas such as ultra-low latency and synchronization, coupled with patented delay compensation, Infinera’s Mobile Fronthaul Solution is well-suited to demanding mobile fronthaul requirements in these areas.

 Third, by supporting service types such as CPRI, OBSAI and Ethernet in a single solution, with software upgrades to support future 5G requirements, Infinera’s Mobile Fronthaul Solution makes rip and replace unnecessary and provides a smooth evolution to 5G.
-In addition, the solution offers great flexibility in deployment scenarios, with street cabinet, temperature-hardened and rack-mounted options.
+In addition, the solution offers great flexibility in deployment scenarios, with street cabinet, temperature-hardened and rack-mounted options available.

 The Infinera Mobile Fronthaul Solution coexists with the Infinera Mobile Backhaul Solution, with both solutions managed via the Infinera Digital Network Administrator (DNA) network management system.